-In some instances, it may be appropriate to submit photographic or video evidence, however this must be reserved for instances where this provides further information related to your application.
-For example, if submitting an application on the grounds of internet connectivity or electric supply issues, a screen print or video with a date and time stamp is appropriate.
+In some instances it may be appropriate to submit photographic or video evidence, however this must be reserved for instances where this provides further information related to your application.
+If submitting an application on IT grounds, for example, a screen print of a date and time stamp is appropriate.
 However, if submitting an application on medical grounds, for example, a picture of an injury sustained is not relevant as this does not provide additional information and can be adequately described in the application and medical report.

-Where applicable, supporting documentation must:
+Where applicable, supporting documentation should:

-- Be dated and contain details of the Candidate and where relevant, e.g. a death certificate, the named relative. - Include the name of the professional and/or organisation issuing the evidence.
+- Be dated.Contain details of the Candidate and where relevant, e.g. a death certificate, the named relative. - Include the name of the professional and/or organisation issuing the evidence.

 The IFoA recognises that it can be difficult to disclose sensitive, personal information to other parties.
-As such, please note that all documentation provided in support of an application will be treated sensitively and will remain confidential.
+As such, please note that all documentation provided in support of an application will be treated sensitively, and will remain confidential.
 The information presented will be subject to the IFoA's data retention schedule for assessments.

 Circumstance What is likely to be accepted and what evidence is required?
-Serious IIIness Confirmation of the illness, the impact of the illness has had on the affected assessment(s) and the dates concerned.
-Supporting documentation: A doctor's note, medical certificate or letter from a healthcare professional detailing the nature of the illness.
-The document must contain the dates the candidate was affected by the illness.
-If currently undergoing assessment and no diagnosis has been reached, then documentation by a registered doctor specifying symptoms and the date these became known, will be considered.
-Letters stating that the candidate informed them that they were unwell will not be accepted without clear information about the registered doctor's assessment of the nature of the illness.
-Minor illnesses such as colds, sore throats, headaches, digestive problems etc. would not be acceptable grounds.
-Long-standing medical condition or disability Diagnosed condition that is normally supported through reasonable adjustments (access arrangements) that flares up unexpectedly close to the assessment, and the reasonable adjustments are not sufficient for the Candidate to fairly attempt the assessment.
-Or a previously undiagnosed/recently diagnosed condition that adjustments have not yet been put in place to make it possible to fairly undertake the assessment.
-This will normally only be permitted for the first
+Serious Illness Confirmation of the illness, the impact the illness has had on the affected assessment(s) and the dates concerned.
+There should be a confirmed diagnosis by a registered doctor specifying the nature of the illness.
+If currently undergoing assessment and no diagnosis has been reached then documentation by a registered doctor specifying symptoms will be considered.
+Letters stating that the Candidate informed them that they were unwell will not be accepted without clear information about the registered doctor's assessment of the nature of the illness.
+Minor illnesses such as colds, sore throats, headaches, digestive problems etc. would not normally be acceptable grounds.
+Long-standing medical condition or disability Diagnosed condition that is normally supported through reasonable adjustments (access arrangements) that flares up unexpectedly close to the assessment, and the reasonable adjustments are not sufficient a serial ser all all all all all all all all all al for the Candidate to fairly attempt the assessment.
+Or a previously